drinkcoffee/drinkcoffee.github.io/_posts/2026-05-12-web3-gaming-challenges.markdown

 Issues with web3 gaming wallets are:

 * Many game players don't want to login to play a game.
 * Some game players don't want to use their Gmail address, because they see it as personal, and not to be shared with untrusted parties.
-In part this issue is that they don't want to risk their email address being sold and then receiving spam email.
+In part the issue is that they don't want to risk their email address being on-sold and then receiving spam email.
 * Some game players don't want to use their Gmail address, because they see it as security relevant.
 They use their email address to log into important financial entities, and don't wish to mix that usage with more frivolous usage such as playing a game.
 * Some game players don't know the password associated with their Gmail address.
 Logging in likely involves password resetting, which is something they try to avoid.
 * Some game players find logging into Google extremely complicated or impossible.
 These people typically rely on friends and family to log them into systems.